Cellivar/3d-printing/notes/cetus2/extruder_v2.md

 * Small air gap
 * Delrin?
 Tiertime custom extruder gear mechanism
     * Mounted to bracket with two M2.5-0.4x10 hex-head (2mm hex)
+    * Once screws are removed the delrin take significant force to slide off of the mount.
+You DO NOT need to remove the e-clip on the shaft to get the delrin off.
+    * Gear is press-fit onto the shaft and is 9mm diameter
 * FY-Motor 25BYHJ49-24B
     * No [exact match on their website](http://en.fy-motor.com/product/148.html) but similar models indicate:
     * Step angle: 7.5 degrees